TransparentHealth/smh_app/README.rst

 VMI and ShareMyHealth
 ------------------------
-This project also communicates with several other apps (VMI and ShareMyHealth).
+This project also communicates with two other apps (Vereify My Identity and OAuth2.org the OAuth2 Provider).
-You will need to set up a way for ``smh_app`` to communicate with these apps by:
+You will need to setup these providers to communicate with ``smh_app`` by:

 - going to the VMI and ShareMyHealth servers, creating an account on each, and registering an application on each server
-- adding the appropriate values for each application to your ``.env`` file.
+- adding the appropriate values from the above step for each application to your ``.env`` file.
 A sample ``.env`` file is provided in ``.env-sample``.